 But what does the future hold?
-Two thirds or almost 70 per cent small businesses surveyed said they look forward to new advertising channels in 2019.
-The majority of SMEs (29 per cent) will faithfully continue to use online and social media as their primary marketing tool.
+Two thirds or almost 70 per cent small businesses surveyed said they look forward to new advertising channels.
+The majority of SME and start-ups (29 per cent) will faithfully continue to use online and social media as their primary marketing tool.
 Other SMEs, on one hand, will retrace their roots and consider print, radio and TV advertising into their marketing plans.

-Ultimately, when you market your business, you must also look into your customers’ mindset.
-The survey report offered this piece advice to SMEs: be willing to change your advertising based on what works for your clients.
+Ultimately, when you market your business, you must also look into your customers' mindset.
+The survey report offered this advice to every SME: be willing to change your advertising based on what works for your clients.
 Citizen group founder Robin Raj said:

 In a world where there’s so much distraction, competition and noise, you want to be able to tell your story and convey value.
 That often requires paid media to put out the content or message you want to convey, and it’s important to continually evolve this strategy and listen to your customers.

 Catch-all campaigns must be avoided in the future.
 Marketers should also avoid treating millennials as homogenous and understand that diversity exists within this group.
 Young people especially students, for example, have a different set of consumption habits from regular consumers.
 Only a handful of millennials in a millennial sub-demographic may be capable of purchasing specific items in a given time.